BACK TO THE JOURNAL

 Lemonade, clap clap clap, crunchy ice, clap clap clap, beat it once, clap clap clap, beat it twice.

-I remember the rhythm of hand games—in driveways, at school, in parks—a language of connection shared in little Black girlhood.
+I still remember the rhythm of hand games in driveways, at school, and in parks.
+A language of connection shared in little Black girlhood.
+Something I don't frequently see now-a-days!

-My piece, Our Hands Play at Instant Park (2025), is a photo tapestry honoring African American hand games—songs and rhythms passed down by Black girls, the creators of these enduring traditions.
-Set against the backdrop of “Instant” Pat Baker Park in Reno, Nevada—a space built just in two days by mainly Black residents in July 1968 to honor Dr. Martin Luther King Jr.—the work speaks to memory and place, to the hands that crafted the park and the hands that clapped these songs into the air.
+Our Hands Play at Instant Park (2025), is a photo tapestry honoring African American hand games, songs, and rhythms passed down by Black girls, the creators of these enduring traditions.
+Set against the backdrop of “Instant” Pat Baker Park in Reno, Nevada a space built just in two days by mainly Black residents in July 1968 to honor Dr. Martin Luther King Jr. the work speaks to memory and place, to the hands that crafted the park and the hands that clapped these songs into the air, into existence.

-As a student of plants and their healing, I wanted to tell another story: the magic of natural hues through dyeing cloth.
-I respectfully used materials from African and Indigenous-American roots, to choose pigments with intention and significance:
+As a student of plants and their healing, I wanted to tell another story, the story of natural hues and their magic through dyeing cloth, as it's our birthright.
+In this practice it's important to do with intention and respect while using natural materials of African and Indigenous-American roots for its ancestral knowledge and deeper significance:

 Pink for healing and joy,